 Parent Leaders: Experience.
 Expertise.
 Influence.

-- Would you like to take your experience and perspective as a parent of a child with a disability and put it to use by helping others?
+- Take your experience and perspective as a parent of a child with a disability and put it to use by helping others.

-- Do you have ideas for improved supports and services for children with disabilities and their families?
+- Use your ideas for improved supports and services for children with disabilities and their families.

-- Would you like to tap into existing opportunities to have your voice influence decisions and policy?
+- Tap into existing opportunities to have your voice influence decisions and policy.

-- Do you want to increase your big picture knowledge base of important legislation and policy?
+- Increase your big picture knowledge base of important legislation and policy.

 PACER wants to partner with parents: